t-doc-org/common/docs/edit.md

 :class: line-height-normal
 ├── .github
 │   └── workflows
 │       └── publish.yml         A workflow to publish the repository
 ├── docs
 │   ├── conf.py                 The Sphinx configuration
 │   ├── index.md                The main index page
 │   └── ...
 The source documents
 ├── .gitignore
 ├── .hgignore
 ├── LICENSE.txt
 ├── README.md
-├── serve.bat                 A script to run the local server on Windows └── serve.desktop             A desktop entry to run the local server on Linux
+├── run-tdoc@t-doc-common.py    An auto-installing wrapper for the tdoc command ├── serve.bat                   A script to run the local server on Windows └── serve.desktop               A desktop entry to run the local server on Linux
 ```

 ## Edit documents